jaskipper/DO-ChurchCRM-Installer/readme.md

 Once finalized, you can test your ChurchCRM installation by going to your domain. (ex. https://mychurch.com, https://crm.mychurch.com)

-You can find more information at ChurchCRM's website (http://churchcrm.io), their GitHub account (https://github.com/ChurchCRM/CRM).
+You can find more information at ChurchCRM's website (http://churchcrm.io) and their GitHub account (https://github.com/ChurchCRM/CRM).